llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

 bugprone-pointer-arithmetic-on-polymorphic-object
 =================================================

-Finds pointer arithmetic performed on classes that declare a virtual function.
+Finds pointer arithmetic performed on classes that contain a virtual function.

-Pointer arithmetic on polymorphic objects where the pointer's static type is different from its dynamic type is undefined behavior, as the two types can have different sizes.
+Pointer arithmetic on polymorphic objects where the pointer's static type is different from its dynamic type is undefined behavior, as the two types could have different sizes, and thus the vtable pointer could point to an invalid address.

-Finding pointers where the static type contains a virtual member function is a good heuristic, as the pointer is likely to point to a different, derived class.
+Finding pointers where the static type contains a virtual member function is a good heuristic, as the pointer is likely to point to a different, derived object.

 Example: